Mary shares experiences from 20 years in the auto industry selling classic cars internationally with her husband.

 Do you own a classic car?
 Your first reaction may be a proud yes.
 Classic car owners love to talk about their cars and the history surrounding them.
 They can tell you what they are currently being sold for and how lucky they are to have them.
 However, do you enjoy it as much as you thought you would?
 Perhaps you find the car is just sitting in your garage doing nothing but costing you money.

 6 Ways to Earn Money With Your Classic Car

 If this is the case, let's look at some of the ways you can make it work for you and regain a pride of place in your heart and at the same time put some money in your wallet to offset the cost of owning one.

 Before beginning, always check with your insurance company to see if you need to change your policy.

 1. Rent Out to Film Production Companies

 Contact film companies; if your classic is original looking, they may be interested in using it.
 They may opt to rent it by the day, week, or month, depending on their schedule.

 If you are observant when watching films, often you'll see the same car used time and time again—the company like owners who are accommodating.

 You may find that working through an agency will ensure your car will get you more clients.
 If you are in a location such as Southern California, this is one to consider.

 2. Wedding or Prom Hire

 Have you considered renting your car out as a wedding vehicle?
-There are many people who opt not to have a limousine but want something a bit different.
-This could include picking up the bridal party with you driving or renting this out to them.
+Many people opt not to have a limousine but want something a bit different.
+You could include picking up the bridal party with or rent your car out to them.
 There is good money to be made from this type of venture.
 There are always people getting married.